riscv/sail-riscv/README.md

 Sail Model for RISC-V Pack Extension
 ================

-This branch add all 209 instructions in [RISC-V Pack-extension](https://github.com/riscv/riscv-p-spec/blob/master/P-ext-proposal.adoc).
+This branch add all instructions in [RISC-V Pack-extension](https://github.com/riscv/riscv-p-spec/blob/master/P-ext-proposal.adoc).
+The code is from the cooperation of Programming Language Department of Computer Science, National Tsing-Hua University(Taiwan), Academia Sinica(Taiwan) and Andes Technology Corporation(Taiwan).